-(Barrington & Hunt left, Khan right) England SquashPakistan Squash FederationSquash AustraliaSquash - PSA World Tour number of titles broken down by nation?
-This Library chart https://squashlibrary.info/.../british-open-winners-by... gives you the answer.
+(Barrington & Hunt left, Khan right) England SquashPakistan Squash FederationSquash AustraliaSquash - PSA World Tour

+We know the outstanding number of British Open wins achieved by Heather McKay, Jahangir Khan and other legends, but what are the number of titles broken down by nation?
+This Library chart https://squashlibrary.info/.../british-open-winners-by... gives you the